eBookProjects/uChmViewer/README.md

 ## Features

 - Standalone viewer, depends on Qt 5 or Qt 6 only.
 Does not require KDE, GNOME or wxWidgets toolkit.
-- Could be optionally built with KDE Framework 5 support, using KDE dialogs.
 - Completely safe and harmless.
 JavaScript can be disabled in the settings, optionally warns you before opening an external web page, or switching to another help file.
 - Correctly detects and shows encoding of any valid chm file.
 - Correctly shows non-English chm files, including Cyrillic, Chinese, Japanese and others.